-Displays detailed packet statistics in addition to normal NETSTAT DEVLINKS output.
+Displays detailed packet statistics in addition to the default NETSTAT DEVLINKS output.

-Normal NETSTAT DEVLINKS output includes the following information about the devices and links:
+The default NETSTAT DEVLINKS output includes the following information about the devices and links:

 - Address

 - ARP query capability

-- · Broadcast capability
+- Broadcast capability

 - · Byte counts

+- Buffers (EQDIO devices)

 - · CPU number

 - · Device name

 - · Device type

 - · HiperSockets port name

 - · GVRP status

+- IPv4 path MTU discovery

+- IPv4 VIPA ARP

 - IPv4 VLAN ID

-- IPv6 status
+- · IPv6 status

 - IPv6 VLAN ID

 - · Link name

-- Link type
+- · Link type

+- MAC address

 - · Maximum frame size

 - MTU size

-- Multicast specific information
+- Multicast group, members

 - · Net number

-- Packet forwarding status
+- · Packet forwarding status

-- Path MTU discovery status
+- · Path MTU discovery status

-- Port number
+- Port number (OSD devices)

-- · QDIO port name and router type
+- QDIO port name and router type (OSD devices)

-- · Oueue size
+- · Queue size

+- Speed

 - Status

+- Transport Type (OSD devices)

 - VLAN ID

-The Multicast Specific field is significant only for multicast-capable links.
-If a link is being used to receive multicast data, then all the multicast groups, and the counts of receivers for each multicast group are displayed.
+The multicast information is significant only for multicast-capable links.
+If a link is being used to receive multicast data, all of the the multicast groups and the counts of receivers for each multicast group are displayed.

 Special devices and links are described in the output.
 These are not created as a result of user-specified DEVICE and LINK statements.
-When a z/VM TCP/IP stack is defined as eligible to be a controller for an OSA-Express adapter assigned to a virtual switch, a device with type 'VSWITCH-IUCV' shows in the output.
-For each virtual switch with an active OSA-Express adapter, a device with type 'VSWITCH-OSD' is described.
+When a z/VM TCP/IP stack is defined as eligible to be a controller for an OSA-Express adapter assigned to a virtual switch, a device with type VSWITCH-IUCV shows in the output.
+For each virtual switch with an active OSA-Express adapter, a device with type VSWITCH-OSD is described.
 These devices and links are not explicitly defined in a z/VM TCP/IP configuration file.
 They are created as a result of the CP DEFINE VSWITCH command that defines a virtual switch's interface to a network using an OSA-Express adapter.
-For a virtual switch with an active BRIDGEPORT device, a device with type 'VSWITCH-HIP' will be displayed.
-As with 'VSWITCH-OSD', these devices and links are not explicitly defined in a z/VM TCP/IP configuration file.
-They are created as a result of the BRIDGEPORT RDEV operand on the DEFINE and SET VSWITCH command that defines a virtual switch's bridge interface to a HiperSockets CHPID.
+For a virtual switch with an active BRIDGEPORT device, a device with type VSWITCH-HIP is displayed.
+As with VSWITCH-OSD, these devices and links are not explicitly defined in a z/VM TCP/IP configuration file.
+They are created as a result of the BRIDGEPORT RDEV operand on the DEFINE and SET VSWITCH command, which defines a virtual switch's bridge interface to a HiperSockets CHPID.